 You will gain a broad, in depth, understanding of Immunology at the molecular, cellular and systems levels.
 Our research-led approach, which covers the latest advances in Immunology, provides you with the skills and knowledge for a wide range of careers in Immunology and more generally in medical science.

 In your fourth year you will undertake a year's industrial placement and graduate after five years with an MSci (an undergraduate Masters degree) instead of a BSc.
-Placements vary considerably but in general terms, you will be placed in an industrial, commercial or research environment where you will obtain a breadth of practical experience to complement your degree programme and enhance your employability.
+Placements vary considerably but, in general terms, you will have the opportunity to do a placement in an industrial, commercial or research environment where you will be able to develop a breadth of practical experience to complement your degree programme and enhance your employability.

 What You'll Study

 A degree in Immunology is taught via a selection of compulsory and optional courses to enhance your learning and prepare you for a future career or further study.
 In each year you will take courses adding up to 120 credits.
 Depending on the number of compulsory and optional courses offered by your degree, you can also choose other eligible courses which fit your timetable